ryman1/keeweb-wiki/Engineering.md

 - [ ] replace jshint with eslint
 - [ ] lint html and scss
 - [ ] replace iconic font with svg

-Deps with troubles
-- [ ] electron-builder has totally changed
+- [ ] integrate with normalize.css v4
-- [ ] using zepto instead of jquery affects performance
+- [ ] find out why using zepto instead of jquery affects performance
-- [ ] normalize.css v4 added too many styles